AhomTeamAsif/SystemDocs/src/Crypto_Market_Data/introduction.md

 This institutional-grade cryptocurrency market intelligence platform has been proposed by **Sagar, Walid, and Asif** from the blockchain team at **AlXICorn**, in response to organizational requirements for comprehensive market data solutions.

+The prototype that we have built is available [Aggregated Crypto Price](https://price-api-server-demo.onrender.com/docs).

 ## Overview

 This platform delivers institutional-grade cryptocurrency market intelligence through a unified data pipeline connecting: